skjelbek/block-breadcrumbs/README.md

-# Block-breadcrumbs
+# BlockBreadcrumbs for EPiServer

-This is an EPiServer add-on intented to make it easier for editors to get a hold of where they are in the "inception" of editing blocks in blocks in blocks in blocks...
+EPiServer add-on with the purpose of giving editors a better overview and navigation experience when editing blocks.